bfox9900/CAMEL99-FORTH/README.md

 ### Why we BL to the Executor
 It is possible to make DTC Forth using a Branch.
-(JMP in some instructions sets) If you use a simple Branch your Executor code must move the Forth interpreter pointer (IP) past the branch instruction and the address of the executor.
+(JMP in some instructions sets) If you use a simple Branch your Executor code must move the Forth interpreter pointer (IP) past the branch instruction and the address of the executor to get to the list of code pointers in the word.

 A symbolic view of a DTC Forth word looks like this:

 `<header> <B @DOCOL> <code-field><code-field> ...  <exit>`